 Where to Stay in Michamvi

 - Pearl Beach Resort – With no less than two private beaches, the 4-star Pearl Beach Resort is an Indian Ocean oasis with red rooftops peeking through the lush tropical jungle.
-Set within a secluded estate, the hotel features an infinity pool carved into the rockface, a tempting pool bar, a sky-high yoga pavilion and spa, and a clifftop restaurant with endless views of the ocean.
-For those looking for more than a fly and flop holiday, the resort offers limitless entertainment with live music nights, themed dinners, beach parties, and its own dhow excursions.
+Set within a secluded estate, the hotel features an infinity pool carved into the rockface and a clifftop restaurant with endless views of the ocean.

 Leave a Reply